Labetalol hydrochloride for hypertension

 What if I give too much?

-It can be dangerous to give too much labetalol because it may make your child’s blood pressure too low.
+It may be dangerous to give too much Labetalol because it may make your child’s blood pressure too low.

-If your child starts being sick every few hours, has stomach pains, is very sleepy or has jaundice (the skin or eyes look yellow), contact your doctor or take your child to hospital straight away, as there may be a problem with your child’s liver.
+If your child is sick more than once, has stomach pains, is very sleepy or their skin or whites of the eyes have a yellow tinge, contact your doctor or take your child to hospital straight away, as there may be a problem with your child’s liver.

 Other side-effects you need to know about

-- They may feel physically tired or weak and may have difficulty getting to sleep or nightmares.
+Your child may feel physically tired and they may have difficulty getting to sleep or have nightmares.

-- They may say their heart is beating slowly.
+Your child may say that their heart is beating slowly.

-- Their hands and feet may feel cold.
-If their hands or feet hurt contact your doctor for advice.
+Your child’s hands and feet may feel cold.
+This is nothing to worry about.
+If their hands and feet hurt, contact your doctor for advice.

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Labetalol should not be taken with some common drugs that you get on prescription.
-Tell your doctor and pharmacist about any other medicines your child is taking before giving labetalol.
+- Labetalol should not be taken with some medicines.
+Tell your doctor or pharmacist about any other medicines your child is taking before giving Labetalol.

 Is there anything else I need to know about this medicine?

-Labetalol can trigger an asthma attack.
+Labetalol can sometimes worsen asthma.
 You must tell your doctor if your child has ever had asthma or wheezy chest episodes.